smichaud/nvim-gototest/README.md

 ## Usage

-Simply call the `GoToTest` command from a source file or a test file.
+Simply call the `GoToTestToggle` command from a source file or a test file.
 If there is no existing configuration for the current project, you will be prompted with question to create it.

 Note: the file extension is a
 [lua pattern](https://www.lua.org/pil/20.1.html).

+You can remove the current project/path configuration file using `GoToTestDeleteConfig`.
+Alternatively, all configuration files are located in `~/.local/share/nvim/gototest`, where the file name is the filepath with all slashes replaced by percent signs.

 ## Testing GoToTest Plugin

 Requires [plenary](https://github.com/nvim-lua/plenary.nvim).

 Simply run: `nvim --headless -c "PlenaryBustedDirectory lua/"`

+Note that this project goal is mostly for me to learn.
+Therefore it is not exhaustively tested.